 Every salesperson has their own way of closing deals and following leads, and you should never try to dampen that, but having a standardized sales process can help streamline your sales pipeline and ensure that deals are being done the way you want them to.

 You also want to make sure to keep on top of trends.
 Sales techniques of yesteryear may no longer work now.
-There are also all sorts of new requirements and regulations around customer data and contact information.
+There are also all sorts of new requirements and regulations around customer data (customer information).
 You want to make sure that you know these inside and out to maintain best practices.

 7. Update Your Pipeline